SynfiniDLT/daml-tokenization-toolkit/wallet-views/README.md

 the [Daml JSON API](https://docs.daml.com/json-api/index.html).
 The API provides a significantly faster way to query wallet information than would otherwise be possible using only the Daml gRPC or JSON APIs.

-### Custom views projection
+### PQS

 The Spring Boot API does not send requests directly to the ledger API.
 Instead, it reads from a PostgreSQL database.
-The database is populated using an application written using [Custom Views](https://docs.daml.com/app-dev/custom-views/index.html) which is also provided as part of this repository.
-This application continuously streams events from the ledger and writes them to the database.
+The database is populated using Scribe, an application provided by the Participant Query Store (PQS) product.
+Please refer to the [PQS documentation](https://docs.daml.com/2.8.3/query/pqs-user-guide.html) for more information.
+Scribe continuously streams events from the ledger and writes them to the database.

 ### Javascript client